shanekim28/Unity-Reorderable-Collections/README.md

 ```
 So, what's going on here?
 * Dicts **must** inherit from `ReorderableDictionary<TKey, TValue, TContainer>` and must be flagged serialisable as normal.
-* Dicts **must** also implement the `DeduplicateKey` method (takes and returns a `TKey`), which tells the dictionary how to mutate an existing key. _(Dictionaries must have unique keys, and it's smarter to force the implementation to do it instead of trying to come up with some "generic" way to do it.)_ In this case, adding a new element will increment the last-added key by 0.1.
+* Dicts **must** also implement the `DeduplicateKey` method (takes and returns a `TKey`), which tells the dictionary how to mutate an existing key. _(Dictionaries must have unique keys, and it's smarter to force the implementation to do it instead of trying to come up with some "generic" way on the base level.)_ In this case, adding a new element will increment the last-added key by 0.1.
 * You **must** also create a serialisable `TContainer` class that inherits from `ReorderableDictionary<TKey, TValue, TContainer>.KeyValuePair`.
 This class is used to draw the individual key-value pair elements.
 This is convoluted, yes, but allows you to create a custom property drawer for this class alone, and thus gives you full control over how your dictionaries look.
 You can put the special key-value pairs right in the base class to keep it slightly less cluttered.

 Here are some examples of Inspector-drawn dicts obtained using custom property drawers for value and key-value pair classes: